glendude/ECE281_git/Git_Nibbles.md

 - "Sir, I swear it worked last night!"
 	- ``git checkout``

-- "Sir, I spent at least 5 hours on this last night"
+- "Sir, I've spent at least 5 hours on this every night for a week"
 	- ``git log``

 - "Sir, I don't know how to write code that will do *insert ubiquitous standard* "